 Lets get started!

-I’ll be using free html template from http://www.freelayouts.com/ as a original website, so HostBill will match it look and feel at the end.
-Template i picked: http://www.freelayouts.com/templates/-Green-and-Plain?preview=true.
+I’ll be using free html template from Freelayouts as an original website, so HostBill will match its look and feel at the end.
+Template I picked is “Green and Plain” :

 STEP 1.
 Create new template directory